Children Missing Education and Children in Education other than in Registered Schools

 Schools should monitor attendance closely and address poor or irregular attendance.
 It is important that pupils' poor attendance is referred to the local authority.

-In the more general circumstances of a child going missing who is not known to any other agencies, and there are no immediate safeguarding concerns, the Head Teacher should inform the Inclusion / CME Officer and Education Welfare Officer of any child who has not attended for 10 consecutive schools days without provision of a reasonable explanation.
+In the more general circumstances of a child going missing who is not known to any other agencies, and there are no immediate safeguarding concerns, the Head Teacher should inform the Pupil Tracking Officer and Education Welfare Officer of any child who has not attended for 10 consecutive schools days without provision of reasonable explanation.

 All schools, colleges and educational providers have a safeguarding duty in respect of their pupils, and this includes investigating any unexplained absences.